 Tired of hanging your bathroom towels on the bathroom door?
 Do not rush to the local store just yet.
 Use one of these 15 DIY towel holder ideas to spruce up your bathroom.
 Who knew there were so many ways to design a rope towel holder line

-Want to jazz up your bathroom in less than an hour?
-Try making one of these DIY towel holders.
 Not only are they practical and functional, but a towel holder can really be a statement piece in your bathroom.
-Need to organize your space?
+Need to organize your towel storage?
 Don’t miss our posts on towel bar organization hacks!

-DIY Towel Holders to Pretty Up Your Bathroom
+DIY Towel Holder Ideas to Pretty Up Your Bathroom

 Your inner beach bum will love this driftwood towel rack.
-Simply find a suitable piece of driftwood on the beach, add coat hangers, and you’re all set.
+Simply find a suitable piece of driftwood on the beach, mount it in the bathroom where you want your bath towels to hang from, add coat hangers, and you’re all set.